Amazon bamboo rat: Behavior

 Due to the restricted diet of arboreal folivores, many of them move slowly to avoid wasting energy.
 The Amazon bamboo rat's slow and cautious manner of climbing has the added effect of making its movements completely silent, helping to protect it from predators.
 Because the rat moves so slowly, its displacement may only reach 62 meters (about 203 feet) in a single night.
 If a bamboo rat is quietly approached, it will back away slowly and silently; however, the rat is capable of disappearing swiftly into the foliage if necessary.
 This behavior allows the rodent to minimize its energy usage.

 Diet

 The Amazon bamboo rat is a small folivore.
 It consumes only plants that are easily digested, in order to conserve energy.
 The bamboo rat primarily consumes young leaves, stems, and petioles.
 Because of its limited diet of bamboo and local vines, it is more abundant in regions of Latin America where its preferred food sources are plentiful.

 Social

 The Amazon bamboo rat is nocturnal, emitting its shrill cry throughout the night to communicate its presence to other bamboo rats.
 The bamboo rat's call consists of several explosive, low frequency pulses, as well as grunts of low amplitude, which may indicate alarm or serve to communicate with other rats.
 The Amazon bamboo rat has been observed to travel in pairs, commonly consisting of one male and one female.
 Because the bamboo rat has not been studied in great detail, not much is known regarding its mating habits.
+One female Amazon bamboo rat was collected in Brazil in June bearing two embryos, one of which had a crown-rump length of 97 mm.